List of Marylebone Cricket Club players (1827–1863)

-This article is the second sub-division of Lists of Marylebone Cricket Club players.
-It presents an alphabetical listing of cricketers who debuted for Marylebone Cricket Club (MCC) in first-class cricket from the beginning of the 1827 season until the end of the 1863 season.
+Cricketers who debuted for Marylebone Cricket Club (MCC) in first-class cricket from the beginning of the 1827 season until the end of the 1863 season are as follows.
 Many of the players continued to represent the club after 1863 but they are only listed here, as it was in this period that they made their MCC debuts.
 Players who debuted for MCC before 1827 can be found in List of Marylebone Cricket Club players (1787–1826).

 The "roundarm era" began in 1827 with the roundarm trial matches being played that season; 1863 was the last season before overarm bowling was legalised.

 MCC played all its home matches through the roundarm era at its own Lord's venue in north London.
 Although many of the players who represented the club were members or ground staff, others were associated with county clubs or teams and appeared for MCC by invitation.
 MCC teams have always operated at all levels of the sport and players who represented the club in minor cricket only are out of scope here.

 The details are the player's usual name followed by the span of years in which he was active as an MCC player in important matches (the span may include years in which he played in minor matches only for MCC and/or years in which he did not represent MCC in any matches) and then his name is given as it would appear on modern match scorecards (e.g., surname preceded by all initials).
 In cases where the player represented significant other teams besides MCC, these are given at the end of his entry.